leslykinzel/neovim-config/README.md

 - [**NerdFonts**](https://www.nerdfonts.com/)

-    Not mandatory, but will give you all the special icons & characters that make Neovim look cool.
-I'm using the Caskaydia Mono Nerd Font.
+    Not mandatory, but will give your terminal all the special icons & characters that make Neovim look cool.
+Mono fonts are best.

 ## Installation